 CONCLUSION

-The present work was done to explore the growth rates, instability in area, production and productivity of rice in India along with top five producing states by using, Compound annual growth rates (CAGR), Cuddy-Della Valle Index (CDVI), Coppock’s instability index (CII) and Decomposition Analysis.
+The present work was done to explore the growth rates, instability in area, production and productivity of rice in India and for the top five producing states using, Compound annual growth rates (CAGR), Cuddy-Della Valle Index (CDVI), Coppock’s instability index (CII) and Decomposition Analysis.
 Also to examine the directional change in the country wise exports of Rice from India, Markov chain analysis was employed.

 From CAGR, it was resulted that India had a growth rate of 1.07, 3.31 and 2.21 in area, production and productivity respectively.
 The most significant growth rate was achieved by Telangana of about 20.98 and 19.14 for Production and Area respectively.
 While least positive growth in Area (0.21 for Odisha), Production (0.67 for West Bengal) for productivity (1.11 for West Bengal).
 Also, the instability analysis using CDVI and CII reveals the significant regional variations.
 Based on CDVI, the lowest productivity instability was recorded for overall India (0.95), highlighting national-level stability, while Odisha exhibited the highest production instability (35.75).
 Telangana had moderate instability in area (22.79) and production (19.28).
 According to CII, Telangana had the highest area instability (66.42), whereas Odisha had the highest production instability (76.16) and Chhattisgarh showed the highest productivity instability (45.61) during the study period, indicating marked regional disparities in agricultural stability.
 In conclusion, the decomposition analysis indicated that at the national level, productivity effect was the major contributor to production variability in India at 21.65%, followed by area effect at 8.89% and interaction effect at 1.82%.
 Regionally, Telangana contributed 10.26 through area effect, 0.65 through productivity effect, and 1.51 through interaction effect, while Chhattisgarh showed contributions of 0.02, 3.34 and 0.01 respectively, all positively influencing production variability.